 Our second sunset at Katarina’s was a combination of sundowners and dinner.
 We ordered wood-fired pizzas and they were very good.
 Similar to operating hours/days, the menu at Katarina’s was a bit of a mystery.
 The pizzas were no longer offered after the day of our visit.
 Poof!
 Gone.

 Here are a few recommendations for Rovinj.

 |Katarina’s Patisserie||Restaurant||Great pizzas and best spot to watch the sunset|

 |Augusto Coffee Shop||Coffee||Excellent espresso|

 I have two main takeaways about Rovinj as a destination.

 First, Rovinj is one of the most touristy destinations I have ever visited.
 It’s on par with Bruges, Belgium.

 Second, I have trouble understanding why Rovinj is considered a foodie destination.
-Perhaps our experience with cuisine would have been better if we would have indulged in other regional specialties like fish, seafood, and truffles.
+Perhaps our experience with cuisine would have been better if we had indulged in other regional specialties like fish, seafood, and truffles.

-Sometimes, it’s difficult to decipher between authentic and non-authentic and this was definitely the case in Rovinj.
+Sometimes, it’s difficult to decipher between authentic and non-authentic, which was definitely the case in Rovinj.